elchemista/vettore/README.md

 The Vettore library is designed for fast, in-memory operations on vector data.
 All vectors (embeddings) are stored in a Rust data structure (a HashMap) and accessed via a shared resource (using Rustler’s `ResourceArc` with a Mutex).
 The core operations include:

-- **Creating a collection** – A collection is a set of embeddings with a fixed dimension and a chosen similarity metric.
+- **Creating a collection** – A collection is a set of embeddings with a fixed dimension and a chosen similarity metric from euclidean, cosine, dot.
 - **Inserting an embedding** – Add a new vector with an identifier and optional metadata to a specific collection.
 - **Retrieving embeddings** – Fetch all embeddings from a collection or look up a single embedding by its unique ID.
 - **Similarity search** – Given a query vector, calculate a “score” (distance or similarity) for every embedding in the collection and return the top‑k results.